kiboschool/tk-web-foundations/src/lessons/foundations/project.md

 <!-- TODO: ensure replit project is a group project -->

-Find a teammate (or two teammates, for a maximum of three students per team) and schedule time to work on the project together.
+Find a teammate in your squad (or two teammates, for a maximum of three students per team) and schedule time to work on the project together.

 If you have trouble finding a partner, or have trouble with the project, use the **#help-web** channel in Discord.
 You can work as a team or on your own, but working together is good practice for being on a professional team of developers.